 Bolted Circular Flange

-In engineering, it is very common to find a circular flange fastened with bolts that is subjected to a load moment.
-This is the case of pipe joints or plates which support a bearing for rotary motion.
+In engineering, it is very common to find a circular flange fixed with bolts subjected to a bending moment.
+This is the case for pipe joints or plates supporting a bearing for rotating movements.

-If there is a moment centered with the flange, given that the bolts of the joint are arranged at different distances from the moment axis, each of them will support a different tensile force, so it is necessary to determine these loads to size the bolted joint.
+If there is a moment centered with the flange, since the joint bolts are at different distances from the axis of application of said moment, each will support a different tensile force.
+Therefore, it is necessary to determine these loads to properly dimension the bolted joint.

 Bolted circular flange 2 suavizada